couchbaselabs/Couchbase-by-Example/05-android-recycler-view-animations/05-android-recycler-view-animations.md

 You can find the content of the file [here][2].

-Notice that the constructor of `PlacesAdapter` takes a few arguments in addition to the context:
+Notice that the constructor of `PlacesAdapter` takes two arguments in addition to the context:

 - `List<Place>` dataSet: the list of documents to display on screen.
 Place is model class that you will create in the next section.
 - `Database` database: the database object to get the attachment and populate the `ImageView` view.